 Truck Accidents in Delaware – 3 Critical Issues for Proper Investigation of a Truck Accident

-Each year, about 400 people are injured in truck accidents in Delaware which involve commercial vehicles such as:
+The number of truck accidents continues to rise in Delaware.
+Each year, over 550 people are injured in truck accidents in Delaware which involve commercial vehicles such as:

 - heavy-duty trucks,

 - semi-trailers trucks,

 Truck accident injuries are often very serious given the relative size of commercial vehicles compared to passenger vehicles.
 On highways, commercial truck accidents are often fatal.
 Survivors often suffer catastrophic injuries.
 Because truck accidents are so dangerous and often result in serious injuries, it is crucial to conduct a thorough investigation.
 Below is a discussion of three issues which often arise in truck accident lawsuits in Delaware.

 Truck accidents are not like other motor vehicle accidents.
 There are complex federal and state laws which apply to the trucking industry.
 While state laws usually involve registration and licensing requirements, federal laws regulate practically everything else.
 The U.S. Department of Transportation, Federal Motor Carrier Safety Administration (FMCSA) heavily regulates the trucking industry through the Code of Federal Regulations (CFR), Title 49.
 Below are just some of those regulations (click here to visit the FMCSA website).

 - 49 CFR 382, Controlled substances and alcohol use and testing